 - You have federal tax liens of more than $10,000.
 (You may still qualify but you must provide a satisfactory explanation and be able to repay the tax debt.
 It’s recommended you work out a payment plan with the IRS as soon as possible.)

 What Do I Do If My Credit Is Frozen?

-It’s recommended that you lift any credit freeze (with all credit reporting agencies) before you apply.
+It’s recommended that you lift a credit freeze before you apply.
+For these loans, personal credit checks go through Experian.
 Make sure you have alerts set up to detect any new activity on your credit reports so you can freeze your files again once your credit has been checked.